 However, you shouldn't use your long signature on every sent email.
 It's recommended to have a simpler version for internal emails and appointments:

 Use a really short signature (your first name or initials) or no signature at all in internal emails as people already know who you are.
 You may want to add a quick link to IM.

-How to set it up in Outlook
+Mobile - How to set it up in the Outlook App

 - Open Microsoft Outlook and go File | Options